-In tango, various body parts, including the head, the arms and hands, the torso, the hips, and the legs, play different roles.
-Dancers need to understand the functions of each body part, properly allocate the attention, so that they can use their body in a controlled and coordinate fashion in the dance.
+Various body parts, including the head, the arms and hands, the torso, the hips, and the legs, play different roles in tango.
+Dancers need to understand the function of each body part and properly allocate the attention in order to use the body parts in a controlled and coordinate fashion in the dance.
 Incorrect use of the body parts is a common problem in tango.

-The woman's head may rest on the man's temple, cheek, or chin in the embrace according to her height.
-It's fine if she chooses not to do so, but most women like that comfortable feeling.
-The touch of the heads is a sign of intimacy, thus should be gentle without force.
-Some women use their heads to prop against the man's head in order to avoid the chest contact.
-Beginners tend to draw support from the head when they are in action.
-These practices reflect a misunderstanding of the function of the head, which is used for intimacy, not to keep a distance or assist the movements.
-The touch of the head should be light and gentle.
-Dancers need to dissociate the head from the body and avoid using it subconsciously to support the movement of the body, as which is uncomfortable.
+In close embrace, the woman may rest her head on the man's temple, cheek or chin depending on her height.
+It's fine if she chooses not to do that, but if she does, then the touch of the head must be gentle and comfortable.
+Some women prop their head against the man's head in order to prevent their breats from touching his chest.
+Beginners tend to draw support from the head when doing steps.
+Such practices reflect a misunderstanding of the function of the head.
+The touch of the head is a sign of intimacy and must be very tender.
+Dancers need to dissociate the head from the body and not use it against the partner to avoid the chest contact or to assist the movement of the body, as both are uncomfortable.

-In my previous post I quoted a tanguera's insightful observation on tango.
-What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue the visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
+In my previous post I quoted a young woman's insightful observation on tango.
+(See The Fourteenth Pitffall of a Tangura.)
+What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
 In tango, the torso is in relative rest in the embrace, but the movements of the legs are brisk and colorful.
-If the torso is associated with feelings, then the legs are the representatives of beauty.
+If the torso is associated with the feelings, then the legs are the representatives of beauty.
 A good tango is a perfect combination of the two.
-Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create movements under the command of the arms and hands.
-However, pursuing the visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle, in my opinion.
-Throughout its history, from tango milonguero, to tango Villa Urquiza, to tango fantasia, to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings.
+Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create fancy movements under the command of the arms and hands.
+However, pursuing visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
+Throughout its history from tango milonguero to tango Villa Urquiza to tango fantasia to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings.
 (See The Styles of Tango.)
 I do not think that direction is worth advocating.
 I believe the juxtaposition of the comfort of the embrace and the beauty of the footwork is totally possible.
 It does not have to sacrifice the embrace in order to pursue beauty.
-Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Geraldine Rojas and Javier Rodrigues, and many tangos danced by Noelia Hurtado and Carlotos Espinoza, are classic examples.
+Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Geraldine Rojas and Javier Rodrigues, and many tangos danced by Noelia Hurtado and Carlotos Espinoza, are good examples.